marq24/emacberry.com/_docs/3100-emergency.md

 - Device Settings: DEFAULT RINGTONE Sound

 # What you should do, when you have received an Emergency Alert eMail from GPSLogger {#incaseofanemergency}
-OK - you received an Emergency Alert eMail from GPSLogger - this means somebody you know is currently not able to move or respond to a alert on his mobile device.
+OK - you received an Emergency Alert eMail from GPSLogger - this means, somebody you know is currently not able to move or respond to an alert on his mobile device.
 The eMail you have received was sent automatically - it's quite reasonable that the person is unconscious and could not make any call for help by himself.

-Of curse, you can double-check by give the person a phone call - but don't be surprised if he will not pick up the call.
+Of curse, you can double-check by give the sender ob the eMail a phone call - but don't be surprised if he will not pick up the call.

 What you should do?
-Hopefully you have agreed on a procedure to follow with the sender - now is the moment for action.
+Hopefully you have agreed on a procedure to follow with the sender - now is the moment for **your** action.

 With the eMail you have received:
-- A link to Google maps showing the current location of the device caused the alert (a link, like this one)<br/>
+- A link to GoogleMaps showing the current location of the device caused the alert (a link, like this one)<br/>
   [http://maps.google.com/?q=HERE_2022-01-21T12:19:56.167Z@47.39553088,11.22492661&z=12](http://maps.google.com/?q=HERE_2022-01-21T12:19:56.167Z@47.39553088,11.22492661&z=12)<br/>
   \[_clicking on the link will show you the position of the device in GoogleMaps_\]